cvonk/hass-config/INSTALL.md

   * [Kiosk mode](https://github.com/maykar/kiosk-mode)
   * [Wallpanel](https://github.com/j-a-n/lovelace-wallpanel)

+* With HACS Frontend, download and add the following integration:
+  * [Browser Mod](https://github.com/thomasloven/hass-browser_mod), used to e.g. show popup windows

+* Install and configure [Samba share](https://github.com/home-assistant/addons/tree/master/samba) to access HA folders from your computer using SMB/CIFS.

-* Manually copy over these files from [cvonk/hass-config](https://github.com/cvonk/hass-config) to the `config/` folder on your HA.
+* Using the Samba share, copy over these files from [cvonk/hass-config](https://github.com/cvonk/hass-config) to the `config/` folder on your HA:
   * `lovelace.yaml`
   * `themes/` folder
   * `packages/` folder